dylan-chong/a-team-engr101-avc/README.md

 - Dylan
 	- Moved logs from AVC Team Notes (Google Doc) to GitHub readme
 	- Added checklists from Team Notes doc and added tasks for next week
+    - Removed all the movement branches from GitHub to prevent anyone from committing to them (I had to merge the movement-straight-line branch and then delete the AVC_movement file to do so).

 <h4>Review</h4>
 None